INTO-CPS-Association/DTaaS/docker/dev/README.md

   the client application container.
 - **libms.dockerfile**: Dockerfile for building the library microservice container.

-There are also two compose files for development and local installation scenarios.
+There is a specific compose file for development:

 - **compose.dev.yml:** Docker Compose configuration for development environment.
-- **compose.local.yml:** Docker Compose configuration for localhost installation.

 ## Build and Publish Docker Images